 DoubleTree by Hilton Noumea Ilot Maitre Resort

-After a short boat trip from Noumea (20 minutes), you’ll reach the small Ilot Maitre to stay at the only hotel on the island.
-If you book the bungalow over water, you will have an unbeatable view of the lagoon.
-The hotel offers all you need as well including facilities for a fun stay with a restaurant, a bar, a swimming pool, a massage centre, a water-sport centre… and even a chapel if you want to celebrate something special!
+A quick 20-minute boat ride from Noumea takes you to the little Ilot Maitre, where you’ll find the only hotel on the island.
+If you choose a bungalow over the water, you’ll enjoy a fantastic view of the lagoon.
+The hotel has everything you need for a great stay, including a restaurant, a bar, a swimming pool, a massage centre, a water sports centre, and even a chapel if you want to mark a special occasion!

 Where: Ilot Maitre, a small island in front of Noumea.

-Have you stayed in any accommodation over water in New Caledonia or elsewhere?
+Have you stayed in any accommodation over water in New Caledonia?
 Share your experience in the comments!

 If you liked these tips about how to find accommodation over water in New Caledonia, help spread the word and add this to your Pinterest board: